atmarnat/Farm/Farm/ReadMe.txt

 		- private static Horse AddPig(): Adds a pig to the pig list
 		- private static Horse AddChicken(): Adds a chicken to the chicken list
 		- private static Horse AddSheep(): Adds a sheep to the sheep list
+		- private static void Populate(): Adds some initial animals to the lists

 FarmObjects.cs
 	Contains a list of objects that are found on a farm